The Quest for the Best Budget

 The monitoring of your goals doesn't have to happen as often — maybe once a year — but it too is a crucial step in making sure you'll have enough money when you need it.

 In the End, Do What Works for You

 Having a plan for every dollar is probably the ideal from a financial perspective.
-But we know that system doesn’t always work for most people.
-A goals-based budget is another way to approach the process, and at this point it’s a work in progress (feel free to suggest your own budgeting tips in the comments below).
-But the best budget is the one that is adjusted for your situation, habits, and tolerance for looking at little numbers.
+But we know that system doesn't always work for most people.
+A goals-based budget is another way to approach the process, and at this point it's a work in progress (feel free to suggest your own budgeting tips in the comments below).
+But do what works for you.
+The best budget is the one that is adjusted for your situation, habits, and tolerance for looking at little numbers.